apache/cordova-docs/www/docs/ko/2.0.0/cordova/file/fileuploadoptions/fileuploadoptions.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: FileUploadOptions
 ---

 FileUploadOptions
 ========

-A `FileUploadOptions` object can be passed to the FileTransfer objects upload method in order to specify additional parameters to the upload script.
+A `FileUploadOptions` object can be passed to the [FileTransfer](../filetransfer/filetransfer.html) objects upload method in order to specify additional parameters to the upload script.

 Properties
 ----------